thevirtuoso1973/thevirtuoso1973.github.io/_posts/2019-09-27-ml-for-everyone.md

 1. Find the *requirements.txt* file amongst the downloaded files.
 2. Assuming you used the standard windows 10 file manager, hold *SHIFT* and press *RIGHT-CLICK* - not on a file, but anywhere amongst the empty space below the list of files.
 3. Select *Open Powershell Window*.
-4. Enter the command `pip install -r ./requirements.txt`
+4. Enter the command: `pip install -r ./requirements.txt`

 It's possible you recieved an error message.
 If so, read the output and try to resolve any missing dependencies (using a Google search).
 If it still doesn't work, you could just manually install the four required modules.
 Enter these commands one at a time: